IDMNYU/BlinkingBeeping/week5/servos_and_tone.md

   delay(15);                           // waits for the servo to get there }
 ```
 One thing to note about servos is that their wire color can vary.
 If you have a servo that has a black and red cable, you can safely assume red is power, black is ground, and the third wire is your signal.
-If you have one that's orange, red brown, I've found this is generally the proper wiring : red is 5v, brown is ground, and orange is the signal.
+If you have one that's orange, red brown, I've found that, generally, the wiring is : red = 5v, brown = ground, and orange = signal.
 If you have something different, search for the model number of the servo online, or look up something like "servo wires " + the colors of the wires.